Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 58. Tour Expenses

 Going to Tibet is costly, there’s no chance to get around it.
 You can minimize your expenses by Joining in a group tours in Tibet.
-The most common routes for the Group tour is 8 Days Journey from Lhasa to Everest Basecamp, 15 days tour to Mount Kailash, 4 days tours in Lhasa and the Seven Days tour from Lhasa to Kathmandu overland tour.
+The most common routes for the Group tour is 8 Days Journey from Lhasa to Everest Basecamp, 17 days tour to Mount Kailash and Guge kingdom, 15 days tour to Mount Kailash, four days tours in Lhasa and the Seven Days tour from Lhasa to Kathmandu overland tour.

 59. Other Expenditure